Nicolas-Radomski/VariantsMetrics/README.md

 ```
 ## Behavior
 ```
-The workflows flag missing data as "missing" and the undetected positions as "undetected".
+The workflows flag missing data as "missing" and the undetected variants as "undetected".
 The users can also flag "missing" and "undetected" by themself.
 ```
 ## Controlled input variants